Bathers (Metzinger): Proto-Cubism

 It was the search for beauty that had attracted Metzinger to the abstract.
 Beauty depends not only on geometrical forms or simplified colors, but plainly beauty as it exists in itself.
 It wasn't just the simple result of a reductive approach to the elements of all the parts.
 It wasn't either just a dialectic view of everything that led him just as simply to treat each object as opposed to the other, and therefore thoroughly distinct.
 The blurring of differences was against the entire tenor of the whole.

 The narrative of Metzinger outlined by his Bathers schematic geometric arrangements was the result of an abstracting process not solely based on "axiomatics".
 These axiomatic abstractions, however, by themselves contain no assertions as to the reality that can be experienced, not in a logical sense deduced from experience, but free inventions of the human mind, abstractions, construed by mathematical means.
 With works such as Bathers had emerged a growing accent on the power of the mind to create for itself, a growing spirit of abstraction, of invention, fabrication.

+Metzinger's Bathers emerges as emblematic of proto-Cubism’s ambition: to dismantle the illusionistic scaffolding of painting in favor of an architecture of form, built from autonomous color planes and spatial ambiguities.

 As one would expect, Metzinger’s concept of painting was both more sophisticated and perceptive than Cézanne, but fundamentally the shape of the misunderstandings that were to follow Cubism were the same as Cézanne's, and so too were the implications.
 Metzinger had seen painting as rooted in the experience of nature: four-dimensional and geometric.
 He stressed this heavily, and at the same time brought out the flatness and dislocations of Cézanne’s transformations of nature—with the conceptual aspect of multiple perspectives and non-Euclidean spacetime.
 The importance of Cubism, he accepted, was to emphasize the idea that everything visible (objects) and invisible (consciousness) has an n-dimensional geometric basis (an idea he associated with ‘construct an infinite number of different spaces for the use of painters’).